CultivateHQ/cultivateHQ.com/source/posts/2015-01-08-screen-readers.markdown

 ## What Next?
 So hopefully from reading this and watching my short video demo, I've intrigued you enough to go and have a play with a screen reader just to get a feel for how much effort is actually required for a user.

-As a final tip, before you enable any of the build in screen readers.
+As a final tip, before you enable any of the built-in screen readers.
 It's worth taking a couple of minutes to read the documentation on how to navigate with the screen reader and it disable the reader if you need to!